wessenstam/gts2021-prep/README.md

 # TO BE BUILT!!!

+- Add a second disk of 30 GB and have it being used by the CI/CD pipeline ans well as Docker.
+Also include the overlay2 storage driver.
 - If on Green don't rebuild the Database, just use it.
 - If on Blue, see if Dev Database exists, if not create database (clone)/if exists, use the existing database.